 Table 13 shows four different programmable trigger levels for each configuration.
 The FIFO trigger level, which can be selected, is dependent on the number of input channels.
-Both, a differential or a single-ended input is considered as one channel.
-The processor therefore always reads the data from the FIFO in the same order and is able to distinguish between the channels.
+Either a differential or a single-ended input is considered as one channel.
+The processor, therefore, always reads the data from the FIFO in the same order and is able to distinguish between the channels.

-BIT 3 TRIG1 BIT 2 TRIG0 TRIGGER LEVEL FOR 1 CHANNEL (ADC values) TRIGGER LEVEL FOR 2 CHANNELS (ADC values) TRIGGER LEVEL FOR 3 CHANNEL (ADC values) TRIGGER LEVEL FOR 4 CHANNELS (ADC values)
+BIT 3 TRIG1 BIT 2 TRIG0 TRIGGER LEVEL FOR 1 CHANNEL (ADC values) TRIGGER LEVEL FOR 2 CHANNELS (ADC values)

-0 0 01 02 03 04
+0 0 01 02

-0 1 04 04 06 08
+0 1 04 04

-1 0 08 08 09 12
+1 0 08 8

-1 1 14 12 12 Reserved
+1 1 14 12